Siha (Kibongoto): Overview

 The Shira Plateau, located on the western side of Mount Kilimanjaro, is a vast tableland formed by ancient volcanic activity.
 Historically, it served as a resting point for travelers moving across the high savanna.
 Some inhabitants migrated to the plateau from the northern slopes to escape threats from hostile groups such as the Maasai who arrived in the area from Kenya in the 1820s.
-The first Sihans established semi-autonomous chieftans known as Mitaa, including Old Samake, Mane, Kichicha, Sumu, Nguni, and Kyuu.
+The first Sihans established semi-autonomous chieftains known as Mitaa, including Old Samake, Mane, Kichicha, Sumu, Nguni, and Kyuu.

 The region shared a rich cultural heritage, with inhabitants relying on the Sanya River for freshwater.
 Beyond the plateau, settlements developed around the Kikafu River system, with significant geographical features such as Oldony Muruak and Mkeku marking cultural boundaries.

 The higher elevations of the plateau were among the earliest inhabited areas, where communities maintained shared languages and customs, allowing them to protect their livestock from threats.
 This collection of settlements, characterized by their elevation and conservative lifestyles, collectively defines the Shira Plateau.